Time-Sensitive Opportunity

 Receivable Acceleration

-Best for: Importers with $1M+ refund claims who need working capital today.
+Best for: Importers of record with material refund positions who need working capital before the CBP deposit cycle completes.

 04